OSU-CS492-W19/final-project-final-project-team-3/README.md

 to search for and identify plants across the USA.

 ## Repo and project info
-This repo contains all the code for the USA Plant Index project.
+This repo contains all the code for the USDA Plant Index project.
 Main work is distributed across the activities, however, everyone will have access to modifying other activities to create intents and other interlinking behavior.